SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-11-3-takes-covid-vax-safety.md

   > looking at cardiac events, noting that "the risk of stroke and heart attack was
   > actually __lower__ in people who had been vaccinated, not higher" (emphasis theirs).

-It's a paper with a startling conclusion, but which just presents many problems before I can believe it.
+It's a paper with a startling conclusion, but which just presents too many problems to believe it right out of the gate.

 ## The Weekend Conclusion